IvannKurchenko/blog-telemetry/blog/3_TRACE4CATS.md

 https://http4s.github.io/http4s-prometheus-metrics/

 ### Metrics example: Prometheus
+localhost:9094 - see all metrics
+TODO: Add screenshot with metrics

 ### Tracing
 HOW TO PASS TRACING CONTEXT THOUGH IO AND APPLICATION (LOGS) TO ANOTHER SERVICE!